-- 1 Log in to the Dynamic File Services server. - 2 Open the Management Console, select the pair, then verify that the pair status is in the Idle state.
-Policies must not be running against the pair when you start the Synchronize Pair utility.
+- 1 Log in to the Dynamic File Services server as the Administrator user or as a user with Administrator privileges. - 2 Open the Management Console, select the pair, then verify that the pair status is in the Idle state.
+Policies must not be running against the pair when you start the Pair Check utility.
 If policies are running, wait until they are done, or stop them manually.
-Wait until the pair status is idle before continuing. - 3 Open a Command Prompt console, then change directory to go to the C:\Program Files\Dynamic File Services folder (or the folder where you installed Dynamic File Services).
-Select Start > All Programs > Accessories, then click Command Prompt. - 4 At the command prompt, enter one of the following commands:
+Wait until the pair status is idle before continuing. - 3 Open an Administrator Command Prompt console.
+Select Start > All Programs > Accessories, right-click Command Prompt, then select Run as Administrator. - If you are prompted to confirm that you want to run the program as Administrator, click Continue. - 4 Change directory to go to the C:\Program Files\Dynamic File Services folder (or the folder where you installed Dynamic File Services). - 5 At the command prompt, enter one of the following commands:

-''' DswSyncPair.exe -pair="<pairname | guid>" [options]
+''' DswPairCheck.exe -pair="<pairname|guid>" [options]

-DswSyncPair.exe -source="path" -target="path" [options] '''
+DswPairCheck.exe -source="path" -target="path" [options] '''

-5 When you are prompted, enter the username of a user with rights to all of the paths in the pair.
+6 When you are prompted, enter the username of a user with rights to all of the paths in the pair.